South Indian Bank

-The South Indian Bank Limited (SIB) is a major private-sector bank headquartered at Thrissur in Kerala, India.
+The South Indian Bank Limited (SIB) is a major private-sector bank headquartered at Thrissur in Kerala, India in 1992.
+The same came into being during the Swadeshi movement.
+It began as a private limited company and was later converted into a public limited company in 1939.
+The bank provides retail and corporate banking services, para banking activities, third party distribution along with Treasury and Foreign Exchange Business.

 As of 31 December 2024, the bank had a network of 955 banking outlets (954 branches and 1 service branch) and 1290 ATMs/CRMs (1159 ATMs and 131 CRMs) spanning 26 states and 4 union territories).